5 displaced after apartment fire in north Hutchinson

 HUTCHINSON, Kan.
-(KSNW) – An apartment fire in north Hutchinson didn’t cause any injuries, but has left five people and two dogs displaced Monday night.
+(KSNW) – An apartment fire in north Hutchinson didn’t cause any injuries but left five people and two dogs displaced Monday night.

 The first crews to arrive found flames and smoke coming from the two-story building, which is made up of four separate apartments.
 Crews saw heavy smoke and fire coming from the basement of the building, extending into the attic.